nordic-institute/X-Road/doc/Manuals/ig-ss_x-road_v6_security_server_installation_guide_for_rhel.md

 Requirements to software and settings:

 * an installed and configured RHEL (v7.3 or newer; 8.0 or newer;) x86-64 operating system;
-* if using RHEL version 7, Java 17 should be installed manually;
+* Java 17 should be installed;
 * if the security server is separated from other networks by a firewall and/or NAT, the necessary connections to and from the security server are allowed (**reference data: 1.4; 1.5; 1.6; 1.7**).
 The enabling of auxiliary services which are necessary for the functioning and management of the operating system (such as DNS, NTP, and SSH) stay outside the scope of this guide;
 * if the security server has a private IP address, a corresponding NAT record must be created in the firewall (**reference data: 1.9**).

-#### 2.3.1 Installing Java 17 (RHEL 7 only)
+#### 2.3.1 Installing Java 17

-*This is an optional step only for RHEL 7.*

-Java 17 is a prerequisite for running the Security Server.
-However, it is not included in the default repository and should be installed manually.
-Sample installation steps for Eclipse Temurin JDK are provided below, but other JDK distributions can also be used.
+Java 17 is a prerequisite for running the Security Server and should be installed prior installing/updating Security Server.
+For RHEL 8 it is available in default repository, however it is not included in RHEL 7.

-Follow these steps to install Temurin JDK 17 on RHEL 7:
+Sample installation steps are provided for both versions.

 * Check the current java version:

         java -version

 If the current Java version is 17, following steps should be skipped.
+If not, follow the instructions depending on RHEL version.

+##### 2.3.1.1 Installing Java 17 on RHEL 7

+Sample installation steps for Eclipse Temurin JDK are provided below, but other JDK distributions can also be used.
+Follow these steps to install Temurin JDK 17 on RHEL 7:

 * Add the Adoptium repository to your system: